wormhole-foundation/example-native-token-transfers/evm/README.md

 Tokens powered by NTT in **burn** mode require the `burn` method to be present.
 This method is not present in the standard ERC20 interface, but is found in the `ERC20Burnable` interface.

 The `mint` and `setMinter` methods found in the [`INttToken` Interface](src/interfaces/INttToken.sol) are not found in the standard `ERC20` interface.

+#### No-Rate-Limiting

+Although the rate limiting feature can be disabled during contract instantiation, it still occupies code space in the `NttManager` contract.
+If you wish to free up code space for custom development, you can instead instantiate the
+`NttManagerNoRateLimiting` contract.
+This contract is built without the bulk of the rate limiting code.
+Note that the current immutable checks do not allow modifying the rate-limiting parameters during migration.
+This means migrating from an instance of `NttManager` with rate-limiting enabled to `NttManagerNoRateLimiting` or vice versa is not officially supported.